-At a workshop held in November 2018, facilitated by the JAC for the Magistrates' Courts, the leadership of the Magistracy for both the District Courts and Regional Courts identified and adopted indicators which will allow reporting on the court performance at the Magistrates' Courts.
-The monitoring and reporting on these indicators will be contained in the Judiciary Strategic Plan.
+At a Workshop held in November 2018, facilitated by the Judicial Accountability Committee for the Magistrates' Courts, the Leadership of the Magistracy for both the District Courts and Regional Courts identified and adopted indicators which will allow reporting on the Court Performance at the Magistrates' Courts.
+The process to develop tools to allow the monitoring of these indicators and reporting on these indicators in the 2020/2021 Judiciary Annual Report.